CAPITAL PROJECT FAQS

-The District has significant debt service being retired in 2019.
-This creates an opportunity for the District to address major teaching, safety, security and infrastructure needs—as well as the educational and spatial needs at Mahopac Schools—with a new bond referendum that would be tax neutral.
-Approval of the project scope that comprises the bond referendum being voted on by the Mahopac community on May 21, 2019, will result in projected new annual debt service being at or less than the current annual debt service being retired by the District.
+The District has significant debt service being retired beginning in 2019.
+This creates an opportunity for the District to address major teaching, safety, security and infrastructure needs—as well as the educational and spatial needs at Mahopac Schools— with a new bond referendum that would be tax neutral.
+Approval of the project will result in projected new annual debt service being at or less than the current annual debt service being retired by the District.

 The District’s architecture consultants, Tetra Tech, intend to employ many eco-friendly principles when developing construction plans, both in materials selection and interconnected component design.